muhammadtahakhan/DevOps/Apache.md

 # Confirm that Apache is now running with the following command:
 sudo systemctl status apache2

+# make sure that your firewall allows HTTP and HTTPS traffic.
+sudo ufw app list

 # Now open ports 22 (for SSH), 80 and 443 and enable Ubuntu Firewall (ufw):
 sudo ufw allow ssh